msasen/persist-zustand/README.md

 )
 ```

+**Explanation:** This example demonstrates using all three storage types together:
+- `urlKeys: ['view', 'filter']` - Stores view and filter state in the URL for shareability
+- `localKeys: ['theme', 'settings']` - Stores theme and settings in localStorage for persistence across sessions
+- `sessionKeys: ['tempData']` - Stores temporary data in sessionStorage that clears when the tab closes

+Each key is stored in its designated storage backend, allowing fine-grained control over data persistence.

 ### 8. Custom Storage Priority

 Defines the order in which storage backends are checked when the same key exists in multiple storages, allowing fine-grained control over data precedence.